KeithWilliamsGMIT/Data-Representation-And-Querying-Project/README.md

 # Data-Representation-And-Querying-Project

 #### Description
 This is my 3rd year project for my data representation and querying module for college.
-The aim of this project is to write a single page web application in Python using the Flask framework.
+The aim of this project is to write a single page web application in Python using the Flask microframework.

 #### Planning Stage